 Skip to Content

 Massey lecturer Sunil Lai spoke at the nationwide 2018 Techweek event on the Brain Computer Interface.
 Brain Computer Interface (BCI) allows humans to interact with machines via thoughts.
-In active BCI setup, the system learns to map the brain signals to desired actions the human wants the machine to perform, for example operating a prosthetic limb or a wheelchair.

 Tech Simple is a free lecture series that brings Massey experts to you to explain some of the new technology in our world.